coral-xyz/anchor-book/src/chapter_3/CPIs.md

 ## Privilege Extension

 CPIs extend the privileges of the caller to the callee.
-The puppet account was passed as a mutable account to the puppet-master but it was still mutable in the puppet as well (otherwise the `expect` in the test would've failed).
+The puppet account was passed as a mutable account to the puppet-master but it was still mutable in the puppet program as well (otherwise the `expect` in the test would've failed).
 The same applies to signatures.

 If you want to prove this for yourself, add an `authority` field to the `Data` struct in the puppet program.
 ```rust,ignore